 What is considered income?
 The applicant's income includes all of the property owners and their spouses.
 If a property is owned by siblings then the income of all siblings must be reported.
-Income includes all Social Security payments, pensions, salary and wages (including bonuses), interest, dividends, capital gains, annuities that exceed a return of capital, net earnings from rentals, business or professional earnings.
+Income includes all Social Security payments, pensions, salary and wages (including bonuses), interest, IRA dividends and /or interest as listed in the December 2013 statement, capital gains, and annuities, total dividends, net earnings from rentals, business or professional earnings, etc., including any such earnings within an IRA.
 However, if an owner is an inpatient at a residential health care facility, income received by such owner is considered income only to the extent it exceeds the amount paid by the owner, spouse, or co-owner for care at the facility.